kotlinguistics/IPA-Transcribers/README.md

 If you take issue with any inaccuracies in this software, please submit an issue or pull request, either detailing your grievances, or fixing the problem.

+[^numlangs]: Cantonese and other Chinese languages that aren't Mandarin haven't been counted,
+             due to the lack of good resources for these languages on the English internet.
+Sorry!